santiagoahl/platzi-world-happiness/README.md

 ## Key Features

-This machine learning model predicts de happines score of a given country.
+This machine learning model predicts the happines score of a given country.
 This prediction is a number between 0 and 10.
 The dataset is taken from the [World Happiness Report Kaggle Competition](https://www.kaggle.com/datasets/unsdsn/world-happiness?select=2017.csv).
 So here are the key features of this project:

 * Prediction is based on this country's features:
   - `high`